About the course

 Bristol is an exciting, creative and diverse city to study in.
 Our partner schools are all situated in Bristol and offer the opportunity to learn in a rich and culturally diverse environment.
 This experience will support you in teaching children with English as an Additional Language (EAL), learning about different cultures and beliefs as well as challenging the assumptions and judgements that we might make about groups of people.
 This holistic approach will hold you in good stead to teach in a range of schools as an NQT and beyond.

 We have built up strong partnerships with all our schools many of which we have worked closely with over the last five years.
 They consist of Nursery, Infant and Primary Schools.

 We are committed to inclusion and take into consideration many factors when organising your alternate school placement including; distance from home to school, access to transport, preferred Key Stage where possible, ethos of individual schools, individual family circumstances, disability and additional learning needs.
 The salaried route is an intense year so we are committed to accommodating your needs as much as we can to ease unnecessary challenges.

 During the year’s training you will have two placements.
 Most of the year will be spent in your employing school, with about nine weeks spent in another placement teaching another key stage.

 Over the year you will teach in the Early Years Foundation Stage (EYFS)

 To begin with you will be in school for a minimum of three days a week which increases over the year to four or five days, enabling you to become more involved in the life of the school.

 This is a highly successful pattern enabling you to make links between theory and practice.

-There are no fees for this route of training, unless you are choosing to buy the PGCE in addition to the QTS.
-This would cost £1,500.
+There are no fees for this route of training, unless you are choosing to buy the PGCE in addition which is £1,500.

 There are no bursaries available for this course.